- This post contains affiliate links. Read more here.

 - Not a substitute for professional veterinary help.

-Something about spring just calls us to be outdoors—the fresh smells, the warming weather, and refreshing breezes—and it’s a great excuse to get out and get running with your dog.
+Something about this season just calls us to be outdoors—the fresh smells, the warming weather, and refreshing breezes—and it’s a great excuse to get out and get running with your dog in spring.

 If you haven’t started a running routine with your dog yet, spring is a great season to start.
 The weather is tolerable in most climates, the daylight lasts longer into the evening, and the dog days of summer are still in the distant future.
 The verdict?
 Spring is a great time to get some miles in.
 Just make sure you check with your vet if you have any concerns prior to starting a routine.